cloudfoundry-incubator/kubo-deployment/docs/guides/gcp-pcf/README.md

   gcloud compute ssh bosh-bastion
   ```

-1. If you see a warning indicating the VM isn't ready, log out, wait a few moments, and log in again.
+> **Note:** If you see a warning indicating the VM isn't ready, log out, wait a few moments, and log in again.

 1. Clone the [kubo-deployment](https://github.com/pivotal-cf-experimental/kubo-deployment) repo